pradeesi/HybridCloudApp/HybridCloudApp/Documentation/environment_access.md

 In order to get access to private network, please first find credentials for your POD in the file you previously downloaded.

 Each server in the private on-premise infrastructure handles multiple Users environment.
-Single server can have two to four instances of Cisco Container Platform, each dedicated to different User.
 For a lab purpose each server is managed by its own vCenter.
 Two to four users will share the same hardware server and same vCenter, however each User will have own instance of Cisco Container Platform, which provides Platform as a Service for Kubernetes clusters.
-In this lab, Kubernetes clusters are build on to of virtual machines for demonstration purposes.
+In this lab, Kubernetes clusters are build on top of virtual machine for demonstration purposes.

 Below table collects each user lab systems: